rdk004/Expression_data_converter/README.md

 # Expression_data_converter
-This is a script written in R to convert count values (.tsv files) to TPM (Transcripts per million).
+This is a script written in R to convert count values (.tsv files) to TPM (Transcripts per million) values.
 This code has been structured by me but I don't claim it as IP since it has been sourced from Copilot, ChatGPT and other sources.
 Note: This code is limited to human data, but it can be generalized for expression data of any species

 Let me explain the flow and structure of the code